EdgeNet-project/edgenet-project.github.io/remote_login_set.md

 replicas of that pod across EdgeNet.
 You will then be able to log into these replicas and conduct pings and traceroutes.

-XXX

 ## What You Will Do
-You will create a custom image and deploy it to EdgeNet nodes around the world.
-The image will contain a simple web server that you write that provides the following interaction: navigating to it with the query string `hello?hostname=foo` will return a page with the text `Hello, World, from foo!`.
-A script on your own machine will navigate to each of the web servers and collect the responses.
+You will create a vanilla CentOS image and install the `ping` and `traceroute` tools on it.
+You will deploy this image to EdgeNet nodes around the world.
+You will then log in to one or more nodes and conduct measurements from those nodes.

 ## Technologies You Will Use
 The technologies that you will use are:

-1. [node.js](https://nodejs.org/en/), to write the web server
-2. [Docker](https://www.docker.com/), to containerize the web server
+1. [Docker](https://www.docker.com/), to create your container
-3. [Kubernetes](https://kubernetes.io/), to deploy the containers to the EdgeNet nodes
+2. [Kubernetes](https://kubernetes.io/), to deploy the containers to the EdgeNet nodes
-4. [Python](https://www.python.org/), for the script to query the web servers

 ## Prepare
 Create accounts: